syncfusion-content/javascript-docs/js/Schedule/Customization.md

-Only the bolded texts in the above code examples are added to open the custom appointment window when you double-click the appointments.
-Execute the above code and then double-click on the appointment, the custom appointment window is displayed as follows.
+Only the bold texts in the above code examples are added to open the custom appointment window when you double-click the appointments.
+Execute the above code and then double-click the appointment, the custom appointment window is displayed as follows.

 {% include image.html url="/js/Schedule/Customization_images/Customization_img2.png" Caption=""%}